 These photographs have been appropriated from the real estate sites Zillow and Trulia.
 They were part of a listing to sell a multi-family home in the Soundview section of the Bronx in early 2016.
 Each picture is printed at 100 percent of the size in which it was taken from the site.
 The sizes are 4x6 inches at 72 dpi.
 The poor quality in part suggests they were made with an early low-resolution digital camera or shot on the lowest settings.
 I have titled each image simply the necessary information provided in the listing: For Sale: $599,000 (7 Beds, 4 Baths, 3,360 Sqft) 1157 Wheeler Avenue, Bronx, New York 10472.

 1157 Wheeler Avenue was the home address of Amadou Diallo and his family, who settled in the Bronx, having emigrated from Guinea in West Africa.
 In 1999 Amadou Diallo was shot and killed by four plain clothed NYPD officers at this location.
 You may remember the story.
 The officers approached Diallo as he entered the vestibule of his building, claiming he fit the description of a serial rapist.
-Police claim that as they advanced toward Diallo he reached into his pocket and pulled out what they believed to be a gun.
+Police allege that as they advanced toward Diallo he reached into his pocket and pulled out what they believed to be a gun.
 The four officers infamously fired 41 shots in total, 19 of which fatally struck the 23 year old.
 As it turned out Diallo was unarmed and had been reaching for his wallet to show identification.
-He was heading home after working as a street peddler in Union Square, where he sold VHS tapes, hats, gloves and socks.
+He was heading home after working as a street peddler in Union Square, where he sold VHS tapes, hats, gloves, socks and the like.
 Officers Sean Carroll, Richard Murphy, Edward McMellon and Kenneth Boss were charged with second-degree murder and found not guilty at a trial in Albany a year later.